 Then, I do what I can to keep the dog focused and quiet.
 I switch directions when the dog pulls.
 I walk in a zig-zag pattern.
 I talk to the dog in a high-pitched voice, encouraging eye contact.

 I bring highly valued treats like hamburger or bacon to reward the dog if he happens to look at me and accept treats.
+Zuke’s minis are our favorite commercial treats.

 And, for the record, I almost always recommend keeping an anxious dog at your side on walks at all times.
 Hold the leash the way I’m holding Ace’s leash in the photo below.
 Ditch retractable leashes for now.

-8. Add running to your walks.
+8. Add running to your walks to stop a dog from whining.

 If possible, run with your dog for the first 10 minutes or so to help drain the initial energy.